Student Interns Save Energy Today for a Better Tomorrow!

 - Close drapes and or blinds to reduce heat loss over the Thanksgiving Break.

-Please join the students and teachers across the district, as well as the five Student Interns to save energy over the Thanksgiving Break and Shutdown with ENERGY STAR.
+Please join Mary, Stephen, and other students and teachers across the district in saving energy over breaks and Shutdown with ENERGY STAR.
 In addition, please lend a helping hand to these students by being mindful of your energy use at home-this can be done by turning off electricity consuming items when they are not needed.
-We all have the power to join this cause and evoke widespread change starting as early as now, so please take action today!
+We all have the power to join this cause and evoke widespread change starting as early as now.
+So please take action today!